jeffgillan/cog_copc_generate/README.md

       automate-metashape:
         condition: service_completed_successfully
     volumes:
-      - ../output:/input  ### Specify the directory where image products are written to
+      - ../output:/input  ### Directory where image products are written to (relative to your current working directory)
 ```

+### Run docker compose

+At the terminal, you need to be located in the directory where the `docker-compose.yml` is located.

+`docker compose up`